-- Four PBSCs that were procured by another licensed establishment and sent to the establishment for processing, storage and distribution; - Two PBMCs that were procured from adult donors at another HTA-licensed organisation and sent to the establishment for processing and storage.
-The cryopreserved cells are distributed back for end-use; - A total of five bone marrow procurements that were procured under a third party agreement for the manufacturer of ATMPs for two different clinical trials; and - A total of four tumour samples that were either imported under the establishment's licence or procured under other establishment's licences and sent to Royal Free Hospital for the manufacture of ATMPs for the treatment of two different types of malignancies (see minor shortfalls against standard GQ5b).
+- Three PBSCs that were procured by another licensed establishment and sent to the establishment for processing, storage and distribution.
+In addition, the disposal records for one PBSC unit were also reviewed. - Two PBMCs that were procured from adult donors at another HTA-licensed organisation and sent to the establishment for processing and storage.
+The cryopreserved cells were subsequently distributed for end-use. - A total of four bone marrow samples that were procured under a third party agreement for the manufacturer of ATMPs. - One tumour sample that was imported under the establishment's licence and a second sample procured under another establishment's licence for the manufacture of ATMPs for the treatment of two different types of malignancies. - Two ovarian tissues that were procured under the establishment's licence and processed by its staff.

 The records reviewed included: donor consent forms, mandatory donor serological testing results, consumables and reagents used during procurement and processing, storage records and, where applicable, records of release for end-use or disposal.
 Selected equipment maintenance records, storage temperature records of consumables and reagents and staff training were also reviewed.
-Discussions were held about internal audits and the establishment's independent audit (see minor shortfalls against standards GQ2a and GQ2b).